ember-learn/guides-source/guides/release/applications/dependency-injection.md

 };
 ```

+### Naming Convention

+By default, factories are kebab-cased, and directories represented by a forward-slash.
+For example: a controller `app/controllers/users/primary-teachers` would be registered as `controllers:users/primary-teachers`.

 ### Registering Already Instantiated Objects

 By default, Ember will attempt to instantiate a registered factory when it is looked up.